tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Should we make this field optional?]]

 Encrypted records use DTLS 1.3 record framing, comprising a configuration octet followed by optional connection ID, sequence number, and length fields.
+The encryption process and additional data are also as described in DTLS.

 ~~~~
       0 1 2 3 4 5 6 7